KevinVan720/animated_styled_widget/README.md

 ![style_demo8](https://i.imgur.com/k7BEHOL.gif)

 Just replace the StyledContainer with AnimatedStyledContainer and provide a duration and a curve.
 Notice the animation can not only be triggered by providing a new style/style map, but also by window resizing/screen rotation as long as you provide the appropriate styles.

+## Styled Components

+Styled Components is a selection of UI components with simple logic like button, radio button, toggle button, switch, etc.

 ## Explicit Animation